 Purchase licenses.
 We recommend that you use the User Migration Bundle license for this migration scenario.

-4. Click the customer that employs the user to whom you want to apply a User Migration Bundle license.
+- Click the customer that employs the user to whom you want to apply for a User Migration Bundle license.

-6. Check the box to the left of the email for the user(s) to whom you want to apply a license.
+- Check the box to the left of the email for the user(s) to whom you want to apply for a license.

 Important: If there are no User Migration Bundle licenses currently available to be assigned and your role in the workgroup is Manager or higher, the form that appears provides all the necessary information and will walk you through the steps of purchasing User Migration Bundle licenses.